Esci 1/72 RF-104G Starfighter

 I built a two-piece stepped instrument panel, and glare shield from thin card.
 The release of the Hasegawa kit solved the problem of the instruments: I cast a copy of a Hasegawa cockpit, and then sanded the instrument panels so thin that I got seperate instruments.
 I attached these to my own-built instrument panels and side consoles.

-And then, after an undisclosed number of years after starting the kit, I finally base coated it!
-I looked for the best match to FS 26373, and concluded that Humbrol 127 would come very close.
+I'm always looking forward to base coating a model, since it signals the beginning of the end of the construction phase.
+I tried to find the best match to FS 26373, and concluded that Humbrol 127 would come very close.
 Humbrol 1 primer was a near-perfect match, but I had reservations against using a matt paint.
 I had had numerous problems before trying to spray matt Humbrol paints, but a recent paint test had shown that this matt primer sprayed quite nicely.
 The model shop was out of 127, and I decided to use Humbrol 1 after all.
 That wasn't too smart: the paint turned out with a rather rough surface all over the model.
 After a quick paint drying session at 50 degrees C, I wet-sanded the complete model with 1200 paper.
 But I was rewarded with a very nice model, with a lot less building errors than I had expected of my oldest model.
 It will require some touch-up jobs, but it is already pretty smooth.
 And what a pretty overall shape, I can't stop looking at it!
 It really brings backs those days in the early eighties at the fence, enjoying low-flying 104's and listening to the fantastic howl of J79's :-)

 After a first round of touch-up jobs I airbrushed the model again, but this time I used Revell 374 RAL 7001, which is the actual color used on Dutch 104's.
 This Revell paint matches the color on the real item excellently.
 Both this front fuselage photo and the center fuselage photo above were taken after this second paint job.
 As you can see, the engravings are very restrained and nice.
 Like I wrote above, this old Esci model holds itself very well against the Hasegawa and Revell competition, and it has no stupid rivets on rear fuselage!
 I also painted the Hasegawa tanks that I will fit to the model.
 But it's almost a shame to add tanks to the model and spoil the fantastic clean lines.
 The clear parts were masked as usual with Cheap Chocolate Foil; see my Canopy masking with Cheap Chocolate Foil page for all the details.